BoosterTech/quiz/README.md

 - **React**: For building the interactive user interface and managing state.
 - **useReducer**: For handling state management, such as answers and score calculation.

-## Project Overview

-This project showcases my ability to build functional applications using **React** and manage complex state with **useReducer**, offering both a practical learning experience and a smooth user interface.

 ## How to Run